psitosam/nr_backend/README.md

 ```bash
 rails s
 ```
 on both the FE and BE applications to ensure both are running simultaneously.
+Double check that the config/puma.rb files are set to listening on different ports!
+Right now, the backend is set up to listen on localhost:3000, and the frontend listens on localhost:5000.

 6. You're up and running!
 We recommend you run
 ```bash